ash1247/DocumentsWindows/README.md

 # DocumentsWindows
-Just Some Scratch Codes done by me
+Just Some Scratch Codes done by me.
 Contains some of the solution of the online judges